kobotoolbox/docs/source/kobo_your_servers.md

-# Install KoBoToolbox on Your Own Servers
+# Installing KoBoToolbox on Your Own Servers

 **Warning:** _Installing KoBoToolbox on your own server requires advanced server administration and programming skills.
 Please understand that you shouldn't use this in a critical environment without having the technical resources in place to troubleshoot if needed.
 Consider installing KoBo on your local computer instead with [these instructions](kobo_local_computer.md)._